Prapti-044/color-perception-study/colormap-makeup/assets/color-difference-introduction.md

 Before we begin the  tasks, let's take a moment to understand what we're studying and how to approach these questions.

-## How Color Differences Work

-Colors that appear "the same" to one person might look "different" to another.
-This happens because:

-1. **Individual Variation**: Each person's eyes and brain process color slightly differently
-2. **Color Vision Types**: Some people have different types of color vision (like color blindness)
-3. **Environmental Factors**: Lighting conditions can affect how we see colors
-4. **Context**: Surrounding colors can influence our perception of a specific color

 ## What You'll Be Asked

 In the upcoming tasks, you'll see **pairs of colored circles** and be asked: